-- A. "ATODA" refers to alcohol, tobacco, opioid, and other drug awareness. - B. "Calendar days" refers to Sunday through Saturday of each week excluding days on which the College is officially closed. - C. "College" refers to Frederick Community College and, collectively, those responsible for its control and operation and applies to all sites at which the College conducts classes and/or activities. - D. "College community" refers to trustees, students, and all employees of the College as well as any independent contractors or other third parties to the extent articulated under contractual agreements. - E. "College premises" refers to buildings or grounds owned, leased, operated, controlled, supervised, or temporarily used by the College. - F. "College-sponsored activity" refers to any activity that is initiated, authorized, or supervised by the College, or that involves representation of the College. - G. "Controlled substances" refers to drugs that have some potential for abuse or dependence.
-These drugs are regulated by local, state, and federal laws. - H. A "drug" refers to any chemical, whether synthetic or natural, that affects the human body or mind when it is swallowed, inhaled, injected, or consumed in any other way.
+- A. "ATODA" refers to alcohol, tobacco, opioid, and other drug awareness. - B. "Calendar days" refers to Sunday through Saturday of each week excluding days on which the College is officially closed. - C. "College" refers to Frederick Community College and, collectively, those responsible for its control and operation and applies to all sites at which the College conducts classes and/or activities. - D. "College community" refers to trustees, students, and all employees of the College as well as any independent contractors or other third parties to the extent articulated under contractual agreements. - E. "College premises" refers to buildings or grounds owned, leased, operated, controlled, supervised, or temporarily used by the College. - F. "College-sponsored activity" refers to any activity that is initiated, authorized, or supervised by the College, or that involves representation of the College.

-- I. "Illicit drugs" refers to drugs which are illegal or forbidden by state or federal law. - J. "Naloxone" refers to a prescription medicine (Narcan, Evzio, or its equivalent generic) that reverses opioid overdose. - K. "Opioid" refers to synthetic substances that act on opioid receptors to produce morphine-like effects. - L. "Senior Leadership Team" (SLT) refers to the President's Senior Leadership Team, comprised of the President; the Provost/Executive Vice President for Academic Affairs, Continuing Education, and Workforce Development; the Vice President (VP) for Finance; the VP for Human Resources; the VP for Learning Support; the Chief of Operations; the Chief Information Officer; and the Special Assistant to the President for Institutional Effectiveness. - M. "Student" refers to an individual who is registered at the College, either full or parttime, in a credit or continuing education class or classes, who has either paid or made arrangement for payment of tuition and/or fees. - N. "Tobacco" refers to any tobacco-derived or tobacco-simulating products, including, but not limited to: cigarettes (clove, bidis, kreteks), electronic cigarettes and vaporizers, cigars and cigarillos, pipe tobacco, hookah smoked products, and oral tobacco (spit and spitless, smokeless, chew, snuff). - O. "Visitor" and "guest" refers to any person who is not a member of the College community who is on College premises. - P. "Volunteers" refers to individuals who are not members of the College community, but have had background checks and have been officially approved to serve as volunteers at the College.
+- G. "Controlled substances" refers to drugs that have some potential for dependence.
+These drugs are regulated by local, state, and federal laws. - H. A "drug" refers to any chemical, whether synthetic or natural, that affects the human body or mind when it is swallowed, inhaled, injected, or consumed in any other way. - I. "Illicit drugs" refers to drugs which are illegal by state or federal law.1 - J. "Naloxone" refers to a prescription medicine (Narcan, Evzio, or its equivalent generic) that reverses opioid overdose. - K. "Opioid" refers to synthetic substances that act on opioid receptors to produce morphine-like effects. - L. "Senior Leadership Team" (SLT) refers to the President's Senior Leadership Team, led by the President and includes the Chief of Staff to the President; the Vice President (VP) for Finance and Administration; the Provost and VP for Teaching, Learning, and Student Success; the VP for Student Affairs; the VP for Talent and Culture; the Executive Director of the Office of Institutional Advancement/FCC Foundation; and the Special Assistant to the President for Institutional Effectiveness. - M. "Student" refers to an individual who is registered at the College, either full or parttime, in a credit or continuing education class or classes, who has either paid or made arrangement for payment of tuition and/or fees. - N. "Tobacco" refers to any tobacco-derived or tobacco-simulating products, including, but not limited to: cigarettes (clove, bidis, kreteks), electronic cigarettes and vaporizers, cigars and cigarillos, pipe tobacco, hookah smoked products, and oral tobacco (spit and spitless, smokeless, chew, snuff). - O. "Visitor" and "guest" refers to any person who is not a member of the College community who is on College premises. - P. "Volunteers" refers to individuals who are not members of the College community, but have had background checks and have been officially approved to serve as volunteers at the College.